 There are countless potential complications to consider in any pregnancy.
-One condition that affects both mother and child is chorioamnionitis, an often-missed infection that can occur prior to or during labor.
-Chorioamnionitis is the culprit in half of all preterm births and more than a third of stillbirths involve chorioamnionitis.
+One condition that affects both mother and child is chorioamnionitis, an often-missed infection that can occur prior to or during labor that can sometimes lead to medical malpractice lawsuits.

 While treatable, this illness can have deadly serious consequences if not properly diagnosed during a pregnancy.
-Immediate and long-term effects of chorioamnionitis for the baby include fetal mortality, neonatal intensive care admission, chronic lung disorders and cerebral palsy.
-Here are the important facts you need to know.What is Chorioamnionitis?
+Immediate and long-term effects of chorioamnionitis for the baby include fetal mortality, neonatal intensive care admission, chronic lung disorders, sepsis, and cerebral palsy and other birth injuries.

 Below are just a handful of examples of the catastrophic toll this condition can take during pregnancy.
 There is not a defined settlement value of chorioamnionitis birth injury claims.
 These cases are rare and, ultimately, the key is the injuries to the child and whether the obstetrician or pediatrician could have solved the problem if he had properly diagnosed the concern.

 The key for the obstetrician and pediatricians is clinical observation and getting prompt and accurate labs.
 You also need to see when a child is in distress during the birthing process.
 Clearly, you want to avoid giving a child antibiotics whenever you can.
 But there comes a point where a reasonable doctor has to act to protect the child from sepsis and brain injuries by delivering the child quickly (usually by C-section) or to deliver antibiotics when the infection is threatening the mother or child.